HNWI Intelligence1080

 The other consideration and planning requirement to the ‘key-person’ approach is to what level are they supported and secured.
 This is subject to the variables noted below.

-The Second – is SVP or other C-Suite and is based on threat, role, and reason.
+The Second – is Senior Vice President (SVP) or other similar level C-Suite executive, and is based on threat, role, and reason.
 It is important to look at it from three buckets/Lens’:

 1. Targeted e.g. Aggrieved persons/WPV/Criminal/Gang/Kidnap